Posted by kyle.koon@thomasnet.com on | Comments Off on Tariffs, Uncertainty, and the Value of Staying Domestic in Manufacturing

 The Young Women’s Initiative of Minnesota has reached more than 4,300 young women and their families directly across intersecting areas of economic opportunity, safety, and leadership; made community investments of $1.76 million to 58 organizations, 80% led by women of color to advance the Blueprint for Action; engaged 91 women as members of the Young Women’s Cabinet; made 78 “I Believe in You” grants, direct investments in the ideas and solutions of young women through the WFMN Innovators program; and published 10 original research reports focused on young women’s leadership and solutions, including Impacts of the Young Women’s Initiative on the State’s Labor Market.
 The Young Women’s Initiative’s statewide partnership and direct investments in young women are now being replicated across the nation through the National Philanthropic Collaborative of Young Women’s Initiatives.

-She Bends Steel: Co-President Traci Tapani Interviewed on Manufacturing Talk Radio
+Posted by TWPwyomingmachine on | Comments Off on She Bends Steel: Co-President Traci Tapani Interviewed on Manufacturing Talk Radio

 Host Jennifer McNelly, President of 180 Skills LLC, interviews Traci Tapani, Co-President of Wyoming Machine, Inc., a family-owned business she runs with her sister Lori.
 From an early age, Traci learned that gender does not define a career path.
 Encouraged to be all she could be, Traci stepped up to the role of manufacturing owner at the early age of 27.
 Today, Traci is a force for change.
 From the White House to the factory floor, Traci influences leaders and inspires the next generation.
 Tune in to “She Bends Steel” to listen to Traci’s inspiring journey into manufacturing and how she pays it forward every day.
 (Click here to listen to the podcast)